Twilight exterior of Crux South climbing gym, the lit entry and CRUX signage glowing beneath the dark metal-clad volume

 Outcome

-Crux South is currently in design.
-It is the project that will set the typology’s reference image for what a ground-up Crux building looks like at full scale — a daylit, public-facing, geometrically legible piece of urban architecture, not a box behind a parking lot.
+Crux South is complete.
+It sets the typology’s reference image for what a ground-up Crux building looks like at full scale — a daylit, public-facing, geometrically legible piece of urban architecture, not a box behind a parking lot.

 Credits